Frequently Asked Questions

 Will I have the chance to present my submitted idea personally in front of the experts?

-No, the finalists and winners will present via a video conferencing tool.
+No, finalists will present via a video conferencing tool.

 What are the main assessment criteria to win a Challenge?

 Each challenge has their own criteria, make sure to read the individual challenge descriptions.

 One winner per challenge will be selected.
 From these winners, the overall winner will be selected.